skycoin/obelisk/README.md

 Initializes the current node's state:
 - Iterate through the global block record tree held by Simulation struct
 - Foreach of the block record adds it to the state and then initialize the weight = (weight of parent) / (number of children of parent)
-- Adds number of subscribers to the node in a random fashion driven by seed
+- Adds specified number of subscribers to each node based on the subscription assignment policy.
+Following two policies are supported:
+  - NODE_INIT_RANDOM_SUBSCRIPTION_POLICY (by randomly choosing subscribers from the overall nodes available)
+  - NODE_INIT_RANDOM_ANNUAL_RING_SUBSCRIPTION_POLICY *[Currently Active]* (via Annual Ring Algorithm using Node Grids)
 ##### Signature
 ```
 func (n *Node) InitializeNode(brt *BlockRecordTree, nodes []*Node, numberOfSubscribers int) {}